NVIDIA/hpc-container-maker/docs/getting_started.md

 import hpccm

 # Set to 'docker' to generate a Dockerfile or set to 'singularity' to
-# generate a Singularity defintion file
+# generate a Singularity definition file
 hpccm.config.set_container_format('docker')

 print(hpccm.primitives.baseimage(image='centos:7'))